Dwayne Wade Confesses That He Will Be In ‘Therapy’ After Retirement

 Dwayne Wade showed his vulnerable side during an interview with The Jump when he said that he would seek therapy when he retires from the NBA.

 “I’ll be in therapy,” he said as he sat next to his wife, actress Gabrielle Union and their daughter Kaavia James.

 “Seriously.
 I meant it, it is going to be a big change.
 I told my wife, I said, ‘I need to do therapy, and we need to do a little bit.'”

 As USA Today reports, Wade previously announced that he will retire after the current NBA season.
-This will be his 16th season as a basketball player and he will end his career at the first team he played for The Miami Heat.
+This will be his 16th season as a basketball player and he will end his career in the first team he played for, the Miami Heat.
 Before his recent trade back to Miami, he played for the Cleveland Cavaliers and the Chicago Bulls.
 But most of his success came in Miami, as he won three championships with the team.

 “This is the hardest decision that I’ve ever had to make, but it’s one of the best decisions that I’ve had to make as well,” Wade said an announcement video posted on his Youtube channel.

 “To be in this position I’m in, to have the career that I’ve had, I can’t do nothing but smile on it.”

 As TMZ reports, Wade’s legacy came under attack from Paul Pierce, a sports broadcaster you used to play for the Boston Celtics.